Paint a Cardinal in Acrylics

 4. Reload the brush with the Cardinal Red and Burnt Umber then stroke on his belly, making sure the Burnt Umber is along the outside edge.

-6. Rinse brush.
-Double load your brush with the Cardinal Red and Burnt Umber, stroke on his wing with the Burnt Umber edge following line of wing.
-Don’t over think it or try to be perfect.
+Don’t overthink it or try to be perfect.
 It will take you a few practice runs so just go with it and enjoy getting the feel of it.
-End in a point at the tip of his wing.

 Paint a Cardinal Tail